What to do if you're alone for the holidays

 The first thing to know is that it’s perfectly normal to feel the deep sadness that comes up when experiencing loneliness.
 The holiday season can almost seem cruel, serving to magnify those feelings.
 And we can be in this place for a number of reasons — growing older, the death of a loved one, a relationship breakup, geographical distance from home, or circumstances that give us no other option.
 Whatever the reason, it can be so difficult to navigate all the different emotions that arise.

 It’s also worth remembering that if we’re missing loved ones during the holidays, we’re in fact not alone (even if the story in our head might beg to differ).
-About 1 in 9 Americans spent the holiday season on their own in 2020, which is more than 28 million people.
+According to a recent survey, nearly 1 in 4 adults around the world reported feeling very or fairly lonely, with young adults ages 19 to 29 experiencing even higher rates.
 We might not immediately feel a connection to others if we’re alone for the holidays, but it’s important not to forget that many others are sharing the same experience at the same time.
 So, how might each of us cope?

 There really is always someone to talk to, even if family or friends aren’t around or available: we’ve compiled a list of trusted mental health resources from around the globe who can provide support whenever needed.